Navy Department - Bureau of Engineering

 of the coils is wedged between other components.
 The entire mount

 Luckily, only a couple of wire terminals broke away from the coil end

 pieces and these will be easy to repair.
 All of the components in this corner of the

-will have to be dismounted to allow access for tools to straighten this
+will have to be dismounted to allow access for the tools required to straighten this

 photo right: Shows the bend to the front panel.
 Although this is probably going to be easy to straighten, it will require dismounting the front panel to do the job properly and without damage to the original paint.
-Further down this page are photos showing the "straightened" panel.
+Further down this page is the section that describes the process and photos showing the "straightened" panel.